aa-alexander/perl-bioinfo/README.md

-# perl-bioinfo
+# Basic Perl Programs

-Basic perl programs for begginers in bioinformatics.
+Basic perl programs for beginners in bioinformatics.